OpenCyphal-Garage/uavcan.github.io/Implementations/Libuavcan/Tutorials/11._Firmware_update/index.md

 {% include_relative CMakeLists.txt %}
 ```

-If the applications started as-is, nothing interesting would happen,
+If the applications are started as-is, nothing interesting would happen,
 because updater needs firmware files in order to issue update requests;
 otherwise it will be ignoring nodes with a comment like `No firmware files found for this node`.